ebonetti/tatic/README.md

 2. `www.en.example.com` to `en.example.com`.

 #### Page handling defaults
-1. (Folder index)[nginx.org/en/docs/http/ngx_http_index_module.html] is `index.html`.
+1. Folder index is `index.html`.
-2. (Missing page)[http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page] is `/thispagedoesntexist.html`, as such should be present in the fallback folder (and eventually overriden in some subdomains).
+2. (Missing page)[http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page] should be `/thispagedoesntexist.html`, otherwise default NGINX 404 page is returned.
-3. Fallback subdomain is `www`, customizable: lets say that a page can't be found in a subdomain - for ex. `en.example.com/thispagedoesntexist.html` - NGINX search for it in the fallback subdomain/folder - `www.example.com/thispagedoesntexist.html`.
+3. An URL without a page extension is valid, for ex. `www.example.com/index`

 #### Folder structure
 The the domain root is `/var/www` (in-container folder), the data should follow the structure `/var/www/subdomainname/html/subdomaindata`, for ex.: